 Don’t join the bandwagon of critics who thinks the Final Cut Pro X is too simple.
 There are actually a few powerful tools that the software packs but lacks the popularity it deserves.
 This could be due to the clean look of the user interface of FCPX, thereby hiding certain tools.
 One of such tools is the Adjustment Layers which could be extremely helpful if trying out an effect on your entire timeline is your thing.

 Note that Final Cut Pro X does not actually have a built-in Adjustment Layer.
-However, with a little technical know-how, you can create one via Motion and publish to FCPX.
-You don’t really have to go through that route anyways, they are already pre-created Adjustments Layers if you know where to look.
+However, with a little technical know-how, you can create one via Motion and publish it to FCPX.
+You don’t really have to go through that route anyway, they are already pre-created Adjustments Layers if you know where to look.
 These pre-created Adjustment layers can be downloaded for free.
 When it comes to using Adjustment Layers, there are limitless uses to it.
 Usually, once you have a grasp of it, they become a must-use part of your video editing process.

 Nonetheless, we’ve identified three of the most important usage of Adjustment Layers which you should be using;